 It would be interesting to know how many of the 2,700 delegates from 54 countries, “more countries were represented than in the World Cup” had “piercing insight” into Professor Hamish McAllister-Williams extensive financial competing interests?

 In June 2017, Professor Hamish-McAllister came to the small District General hospital that I work to give a sponsored talk that promoted Brintellix made by Lundbeck.
 I do not attend sponsored education so I do not know what was said but I was surprised to find such a prominent opinion leader visiting our wee corner of Scotland and I was left reflecting upon the wide influence of a few key individuals.

-In October 2017, I shared this invitation by Professor McAllister-Williams to psychiatrists in training which was described as an “unprecedented educational offer” and had the full support the Royal College of Psychiatrists.
+In October 2017, this invitation by Professor McAllister-Williams was shared to psychiatrists in training.
+It was described as an “unprecedented educational offer” and had the full support the Royal College of Psychiatrists.